elgw/dotter/README.md

 # Changes to DOTTER

+## 0.503
+ * Can import segmentations that are binarized and compressed.

 ## 0.502
  * `df_plot` batch processing improvements:
    * scans subdirectories for `.cc` files and applies corrections